Amirnlz/git-learning/README.md

 WTF! stop adding new test.

 ## Thanks
-thanks from brain to help us learn new thing.
+thanks from brain to help us learn new thing, and also from you to watching this shit.

 ### Copyright
 yes yes you can use it.